apache/flink-connector-prometheus/docs/content/docs/connectors/datastream/prometheus.md

 ### On-error behaviors

-The connector implements two types of behavior on error:
+When any of the above error is encountered, the connector implements one of these two behaviors:

-1. `FAIL`: throw an unhandled exception, cause the job to fail;
+1. `FAIL`: throw an unhandled exception, the job fails
-2. `DISCARD_AND_CONTINUE`: discard the request that caused the error and continue with the next request.
+2. `DISCARD_AND_CONTINUE`: discard the request that caused the error, and continue with the next record.

-When a write request is discarded by the `DISCARD_AND_CONTINUE` behavior, the following actions happen:
+When a write request is discarded on `DISCARD_AND_CONTINUE`, all the following happen:

 1. Log a message at `WARN` level with the cause of the error.
-When the error is caused by a response of the Remote-Write endpoint, the log entry contains the message returned by the endpoint.
+When the error is caused by a response from the endpoint, the payload of the response from the endpoint is included.
-2. Increase one connector [counters](#connector-metrics) metrics, to count the number of rejected samples and write requests.
+2. Increase [counters](#connector-metrics) metrics, to count the number of rejected samples and write requests.
 3. **Drop the entire write request**.
 Note that, due to [batching](#batching), a write request may contain multiple `PrometheusTimeSeries`.
 4. Continue with the next input record.

-{{< hint info >}}Prometheus Remote-Write does not support partial failures.
+{{< hint info >}}Prometheus Remote Write does not support partial failures.
-Due to connector [batching](#batching), a single write request may contain multiple input records (`PrometheusTimeSeries`).
+Due to [batching](#batching), a single write request may contain multiple input records (`PrometheusTimeSeries`).
-When a write request is discarded for any reason, all records in the batch are dropped.
-Even if the error was caused by a single malformed record in the write request.{{< /hint >}}
+If a request contains even a single offending record, the entire write request (the entire batch) must be discarded.{{< /hint >}}

 #### Retriable error responses

-A typical retriable error condition Prometheus throttling, with a `429, Too Many Requests` response.
+A typical retriable error condition is enpoint throttling, with a `429, Too Many Requests` response.

-On retriable errors, the connector will retry, using a [configurable backoff strategy](#retry-configuration) until a maximum number of retries, then fails.
+On retriable errors, the connector will retry, using a [configurable backoff strategy](#retry-configuration).
+When the maximum number of retries is exceeded, the write request fails.
 What happens at this point depends on the `onMaxRetryExceeded` [error handling configuration](#error-handling-configuration).

-* `onMaxRetryExceeded` is `FAIL` (default): the job fails and restarts from checkpoint.
+* If `onMaxRetryExceeded` is `FAIL` (default): the job fails and restarts from checkpoint.
-* `onMaxRetryExceeded` is `DISCARD_AND_CONTINUE`: the entire write request (the batch) is dropped and the sink continue with the next record.
+* If `onMaxRetryExceeded` is `DISCARD_AND_CONTINUE`: the entire write request is dropped and the sink continues with the next record.

 #### Non retriable error responses

-A typical non-retriable condition is due to malformed or out of order data rejected by Prometheus with a `400, Bad Request` response.
+A typical non-retriable condition is due to malformed or out of order samples that are rejected by Prometheus with a `400, Bad Request` response.

-When such an error response is received, the connector applies the `DISCARD_AND_CONTINUE` behavior.
+When such an error is received, the connector applies the `DISCARD_AND_CONTINUE` behavior.
 This behavior is currently not configurable.

-{{< hint info >}}Due to discarding records on non-retriable errors make the sink **at most once**.
-This is not a limitation of the sink implementation, but rather the behavior expected by Prometheus.
-Causing the job to fail on errors caused by malformed data, would restart the job from checkpoint and cause the error again, putting the application in an endless loop.{{< /hint >}}

 #### Fatal error responses

-`403, Forbidden` responses, caused by incorrect or missing authentication, and `404, Not Found` responses, caused by incorrect endpoint URL, are always considered fatal (behavior is always `FAIL`, not configurable).
+`403, Forbidden` responses, caused by incorrect or missing authentication, and `404, Not Found` responses, caused by incorrect endpoint URL, are always considered fatal.
+Behavior is always `FAIL` and not configurable.

 #### Other I/O errors

-Any I/O error while connecting to the endpoint is also fatal (behavior is always `FAIL`, not configurable).
+Any I/O error that happens in the http client is also fatal (behavior is always `FAIL`, not configurable).

 ### Error handling configuration

 The error handling behavor is partly configurable.

-You can change the error handling behavior when building the instance of the sink.
+You can configure the behavior when building the instance of the sink.

 ```java
 PrometheusSink sink = PrometheusSink.builder()